pharmbio/sc_celldeath/README.md

 ---

 ## Data Availability
-Extracted features can be found in [add FigShare].
+Extracted features can be found in (https://doi.org/10.17044/scilifelab.28202864.v1).
 Provided are normalised profiles.
 Aggregation and analysis steps can be found in the scripts.
 Grit scores and e-distance result can be found on FigShare.

 ## Citation
 If you use this code or data, please cite: